couldbejake/LemonUtil/README.md

 # LemonUtil

+The code for this was programmed locally in 2015/16, so unsuprisingly the code is very spaghetti-essque.
+This was designed for the server lemoncloug.org.

 A Client-Side Minecraft Mod which adds features to help users on Factions/Skyblock/Other servers.

 - AutoDisconnect when CombatTag notifies leaving PvP